 But as your organization grows larger and your responsibilities broaden, you just can’t maintain these slow and mistake-prone processes any longer.
 It’s time to invest in recruiting software.

-And yet you’re feeling overwhelmed by the numerous software options to choose from.
+And yet you’re feeling overwhelmed by the numerous public sector recruitment software options to choose from.
 How are you supposed to find the best recruitment CRM software for your organization when you’re already stretched so thin?

 Have no fear.
 In this post, we’ll discuss exactly how HR recruitment software can benefit your organization.
 Then, we’ll dive into the specific pros and cons of popular public sector software options.
 We’ll wrap up the post with a few suggestions about choosing the best software for your organization’s needs.